Stupyspyy/FIRST-TIME-OR-SEARCH-TIME/README.md

 ##### WHY YOU NEED THIS

-kdfkj
-ljfsdlj
-ljflj
+g

-### 1. Fork this repository
+### 1. Fork the repository
-Fork this repo by clicking on the fork button on the top of this page.
+Fork this repo by clicking on the fork button on the top-right of this page.
 This will create a copy of this repository in your account.